 - AAS in Applied Technology

 The Higher Learning Commission has accredited Rogers State to confer these flexible degrees for moms to earn on their own schedule.

 Salt Lake City, Utah

 Number of Online Programs: 5

-Highly regarded as one of the top online colleges for working adults in its region, Salt Lake Community College offers an impressive number of resources for single moms including help with childcare, a dedicated single parent scholarship program, food pantry, counseling services, and more.
-In terms of some of the best degrees for stay at home moms, the school offers the following online options:
+Highly regarded as one of the top online colleges for working women in its region, Salt Lake Community College offers an impressive number of resources for single and busy moms enrolled in an online degree program.
+This includes help with childcare, a dedicated single-parent scholarship program, a food pantry, counseling services, and more.
+In terms of some of the best degrees for stay-at-home moms, the school offers the following college degrees:

 - Online AS in Criminal Justice

-- Online Associate of Applied Science (AAS) in Computer Science and Information Systems
+- Online AAS in Computer Science and Information Systems

 #23—Northwestern Oklahoma State University